10 Best DIY Hacks for Saving Money on Electricity

 3. Unplug it if you’re not using it.

 When was the last time you used that DVD player in your spare bedroom?
 Or the extra TV you have in the basement?
 Americans waste at least $50 a year on electrical devices that are plugged in and not being used.
 Even if you aren’t currently using something, it still wastes energy by using standby power.
 To save money on your electric bill, just remember: If you haven’t used it in at least a month, unplug it!

 4. Throw in the towel.

 That’s right, when you dry your next load of laundry, throw in a dry towel with it.
 A dry towel will help soak up the excess water that many washing machines leave in your clothes and will markedly reduce your drying times.
-Even if you have a gas dryer, you can still save money on electricity.
+Even if you have a gas dryer, you can still save money on your electric bill.
 The less the dryer is running, the more you save.

 5. Never use hot water in electric washers.

-6. Wash full loads of laundry
+6. Wash full loads of laundry.

 7. Turn off the lights.

 This tip is an obvious one, but so many of us are guilty of not doing it.
 Whenever you leave a room, always turn off the light.
 It’s one of the easiest ways to save money on your electric bill.